 The best time for travel to enjoy ice, snow, and their related activities is definitely from December to February.

-- The best time to see how the sculptures are being carved and made: around Christmas.
+- The best time to see how the sculptures are being carved and made: Early Christmas.
 The sculptures are not yet fully completed, but it's a great time to see artists at work.

 - The best time to join in the grand celebrations of the Ice Festival: January 5th for the Opening Ceremony and December 31st for fireworks.